millerms/CranburyChiropractic/index.md

 layout: splash
 title: "Cranbury Chiropractic Center"
 author_profile: false
-excerpt: "Neurology‑informed chiropractic care with precise adjustments, practical drills, and modern tools (laser, shockwave).
-We tailor plans to your goals so you can move better, recover faster, and stay active."
+excerpt: "Neurology‑informed chiropractic care with precise adjustments, practical protocols, and modern tools (laser, shockwave).
+We tailor plans to your goals so you can move better, recover faster, and stay active, based in Norwalk, CT."
 classes: hero-home
 permalink: /
 header: